-- Special licenses for premises or particular trading hours and guest room bar licenses
+- Special licences for premises or particular trading hours and guest room bar licences

-Unless specifically indicated, the license authorizes the holder to sell or supply alcohol on the premises only.
+Unless specifically indicated, the licence authorizes the holder to sell or supply alcohol on the premises only.
 Liquor cannot be removed from these premises.
-There can be various conditions that apply to each license.
+There can be various conditions that apply to each licence.

 There are a number of application forms that you will be required to fill in.

-TO OBTAIN A LICENSE FOR THE FIRST TIME:
+TO OBTAIN A LICENCE FOR THE FIRST TIME:

-This information sheet will help you with the steps required to obtain a license for the first time.
+This information sheet will help you with the steps required to obtain a licence for the first time.

 - Completed Application for a Liquor Licence (Form LLA-01)

 - Completed Application for a Manager’s Certificate (Form LLA-02)